amanzano05/Machine-Learning/README.md

 # Machine-Learning
-#PLA
-#LogisticRegression
-#Perceptron

-Implementation of different algorithms for machine learning from scracth using python and c++
+Implementation of different algorithms for machine learning from scracth using python and c++.